EGG HARBOR CITY EDUCATION ASSOCIATION

 Year End Grievance

-From the day after the last teacher workday each year until the first teacher workday in the next school year, the phase “school days”, which appears in 3., 4., 5., and 6, below is transformed to “week days”.
+From the day after the last teacher workday each year until the first teacher workday in the next school year, the phrase “school days”, which appears in 3., 4., 5., and 6, below is transformed to “week days”.

 Level One-Principal or Immediate Supervisor

-The grievant must file, in writing, within twenty (20) school days of the event This is not to preclude an employee with a grievance from first discussing it with his principal or immediate supervisor with the objective of resolving the matter informally, provided the discussion(s) take place within the twenty-day filing limit specified above.
+The grievant must file, in writing, within twenty (20) school days of the event.
+This is not to preclude an employee with a grievance from first discussing it with his principal or immediate supervisor with the objective of resolving the matter informally, provided the discussion(s) take place within the twenty-day filing limit specified above.